littlebizzy/slickstack/docs/ubuntu.md

 The sudo and SFTP usernames must be different.

-The installer creates and maintains these groups:
+The user installer creates these groups:

 ```text
 sudo-ssh